sirupsen/logrus/README.md

   1) logger.Out is protected by locks.

-  2) logger.Out is a os.File handler opened with `O_APPEND` flag, and every write is smaller than 4k.
-(This allow multi-thread/multi-process writing)
+  2) logger.Out is an os.File handler opened with `O_APPEND` flag, and every write is smaller than 4k.
+(This allows multi-thread/multi-process writing)

      (Refer to http://www.notthewizard.com/2014/06/17/are-files-appends-really-atomic/)